 “I was just saying, God is all sufficient.”

-I sat there feeling like I had been hit by a semi-truck.
 I looked at Bobby differently now.
 Who is this person?
 Why does it feel like he just broke through every wall I put up and saw me?
 I didn’t know what else to say to him, so, we sat there quietly.
 A few minutes later, I offered him some of my snack food.
 Many of the people living in Slab City rely on what people bring so they can eat.
 Bobby sat next to me for a few more minutes until he got up to play the congas with the band on stage.

 I was left with a surreal experience.
 Was Bobby an angel or a manifestation of the Divine?
 Was my higher power using this nomad to send me a message?
 Is the answer I was subconsciously looking for found in what Bobby shared with me?